 Non-clinical Professor in Neurogenetics

-My research therefore focuses on obtaining gene expression profiles from experimental models of the disease and from patient and control samples, in order to both elucidate the reasons why the motor neurones are dying and to identify useful biomarkers of ALS.
-More recently, I am looking at the impact of therapeutic treatments on the blood
+My research therefore focuses on obtaining gene expression profiles from experimental models of the disease and from patient and control samples, in order to both elucidate the reasons why the motor neurones are dying and to identify useful biomarkers of ALS, including micro RNAs and other non-coding RNAs.
+More recently, as part of a large clinical trial, I am assessing the impact of therapeutic treatments on the blood transcriptome to help understand the mechanisms of action of low dose interleukin-2.

 - Determining the transcriptional response in blood to riluzole and low dose interleukin-2 (IMODALS and MIROCALS Clinical Trials)